 Hotels mentioned above on the convention center campus are truly top-notch, Three-Diamond hotels.
 Numerous additional high-quality hotels are within a five- to 10-minute drive.

-In addition to downtown, there are four more meeting districts in Raleigh, N.C.; Midtown, Airport, Cary and Raleigh North.
+In addition to downtown, there are four more meeting districts in Raleigh, N.C.; Midtown, Airport, Cary and Raleigh West.
 Each of these districts includes full-service hotels, restaurants and attractions that can accommodate your attendees.

 Unique meeting sites

 Sometimes it adds an extra dimension to your event to take attendees on the road to meet in a unique meeting space.
-Raleigh has those in abundance and they range from the General Aviation Terminal at RDU International Airport to the Raleigh Municipal Rose Garden at Raleigh Little Theatre to local-favorite live music venues.
+Raleigh has those in abundance, and they range from the General Aviation Terminal at RDU International Airport to the Raleigh Municipal Rose Garden at Raleigh Little Theatre to local-favorite live music venues.